Batanes

 Batanes, officially the Province of Batanes, (Note: Provinsiya nu Batanes; Ilocano: Probinsia ti Batanes; Lalawigan ng Batanes, /tl/) is an archipelagic province in the Philippines, administratively part of the Cagayan Valley region.
 It is the northernmost province in the Philippines, and the smallest, both in population and land area.
 The capital is Basco, located on the island of Batan, and is also the most populous municipality in the province.

 The island group is located approximately 162 km north of the Luzon mainland and about 190 km south of Taiwan (Pingtung County).
 Batanes is separated from the Babuyan Islands of Cagayan Province by the Balintang Channel, and from Taiwan by the Bashi Channel.

 Etymology and nomenclature

-The name Batanes is a Hispanicized plural form derived from the Ivatan endonym Batan.
+The name Batanes is the Spanish collective name of the islands.
+It is the Spanish plural form of Batan, the native Ivatan name of the main populated island of the group.

-Older European sources may refer to the "Bashi" or "Bashee" Islands.